 As you can see, I get great satisfaction by immersing myself in the research, design and “renewable” process to create one-of-a-kind jewelry that fits a variety of tastes and individual styles.

-Regular price $60.00 Save $-60.00The beauty of this bracelet is that it is adjustable.
+Regular price $75.00 Save $-75.00The beauty of this bracelet is that it is adjustable.
 It will fit any size wrist.
-The circles on the sides of the cuff are filled with crushed turquoise and clear resin.
+The circles have mother of pearl on one side and black obsidian on the other filled with clear resin.
 The circle bezel has a dimension of 8mm in diameter.
 The cuff is 3.2mm in width.
 These bracelets are easy to wear and look great stacked.
-This bracelet is pewter with .999 fine silver plating.
+This bracelet is pewter with 24K gold plating.

 We ship first class mail, but happy to ship an item overnight or guaranteed two day if needed.